Summary:

 However, the problem lies in:

-• What relevance does the location of her 'Iddah have with the parentage of her child?
+• What relevance does the location of her 'Iddah have with the paternity of her child?

 • Why is she not allowed to spend this waiting period in the comfort of her parent's house, where she is surrounded by people who love and care for her?
 Such a supportive environment could greatly assist her in coping with the sorrow of her husband's demise.